 After attending public schools in Tucumcari, New Mexico and graduating in 1965 he attended Eastern New Mexico University (ENMU) in Portales, New Mexico for two semesters before being drafted into the US Army.
-While in the army he served a one year tour of duty in Vietnam with the First Air Cavalry Division stationed at such places as An Khe, Chu Lai, Danang and Hue-Phu Bai.
-He spent about half his tour on Greenline duty, which was the perimeter of an encampment that were sand bagged, wooden bunkers spaced about one and two hundred yards apart.
+While in the army he served a one year tour of duty in Vietnam with the First Air Cavalry Division stationed at such places as An Khe, Chu Lai, and Hue-Phu Bai.
+He spent about half his tour on Greenline duty.
+The Greenline was the perimeter of a military camp that had sand bagged, wooden bunkers spaced about one and two hundred yards apart.
 The bunkers were manned from dusk to dawn.
 Each bunker had two soldiers in it with a light machine gun and other weapons.
 He spent the night calling for flares to light up the night sky.
 He say's "it's odd but every shadow seemed to move."
 After a year in Vietnam he spent a number of months at Fort Riley Kansas before being transferred to Europe.
 He spent a short time in Germany before being permanently assigned to NATO Headquarters in Mons, Belgium.

-After being honorably discharged from the army he attended Eastern New Mexico University working part time for the facilities management department graduating with a Bachelor of Science degree in 1974.
-His first job was as a horticulturist for a Hydroponic greenhouse vegetable growing operation in Tucumcari, New Mexico and Fabens, Texas.
-His next job in 1978 was as a horticulturist for a wholesale flower production greenhouse in Tome, New Mexico.
+After being honorably discharged from the U.S. Army he attended Eastern New Mexico University, working part time for the facilities management department for four years.
+He graduated with a Bachelor of Science degree in 1974.
+His first two jobs were as a horticulturist for Hydroponic greenhouse operations from 1974-1978.
+In 1978 to 1981 he was employed at a wholesale flower production greenhouse in Tome, New Mexico.

-In 1981 he was employed by New Mexico Tech (NMT), a small science and engineering university in Socorro, New Mexico, retiring after 25 years as Director of Facilities Management.
+In 1981 he was employed by New Mexico Tech (NMT), a small science and engineering university in Socorro, New Mexico.
+He retired after 25 years as Director of Facilities Management.
 He was also an adjunct faculty member for Eastern New Mexico University, teaching turf grass management and taught horticulture for the community college at NMT.

 The Sanchez branch of her family, Marie's mother, is documented to have been in New Mexico in 1600, near the time of the arrival of the Juan de Onate Expedition in 1598.
 Madalena Sanchez de lnigo, eighth great-grandmother of Marie Garcia Shaffner was married September 6, 1609 in Puebla de los Angeles, New Spain and was the mother of Fray Francisco Munoz, father of the Juana Lopez de Aragon children.
 This family is considered to be one of the twelve founding families of Albuquerque.

-Shaffner's , Safari in East Africa.
+Shaffner's on Safari in East Africa.
 The safari began in Nairobi Kenya and included two game sanctuaries within Kenya.
-Many pictures were taken of birds, animals as well as photos of member's of our group and people of Kenya .
-Video Clip of the trip.
+Many pictures were taken of animals as well as photos of members of our group and people of Kenya.

 Shaffner's in Antelope Canyon, Page, Arizona Antelope Canyon is just outside Page, Arizona and is truly a mystical place with colors that change every few minutes and sounds that echo off it's walls in various volumes.
 It is a photographers dream.

-Shaffner's in Betatakin, Navajo National Monument, Arizona John Wetherill discovered Betatakin after being told by a Natiive American of it's where abouts.
-Fourteen years earlier in 1895 Richard Wetherill discovered Kiet Seel.
+Shaffner's in Betatakin, Navajo National Monument, Arizona.
+John Wetherill first entered Betatakin after being told by a Natiive American of it's where abouts.
+Fourteen years earlier in 1895 Richard Wetherill first entered Keet Seel.
 Both these ruins are near Kayenta, Arizona.
 Richard, his brother, Al Wetherill and Charles Mason were exploring Tsegi Canyon when they stopped to camp for the evening.
 Richards mule broke it's hobble during the night.
 The next Morning while searching for the mule Richard turned into the area where the ruin Keet Seel came into view.
-Video of Keet Seel

 Shaffner's in Arches National Park, Utah Arches National Park preserves over 2,000 natural sandstone arches, like the world-famous Delicate Arch, as well as many other unusual rock formations.
 In some areas, the forces of nature have exposed millions of years of geologic history.
 The extraordinary features of the park create a landscape of contrasting colors, landforms and textures that is unlike any other in the world.